zowe/zac/process/structure.md

 ### Composition

-The ZLC is composed of six (6) indivduals who are a committer to any Zowe sub-project.
+The ZLC is composed of six (6) individuals who are a committer to any Zowe sub-project.

 ZLC voting members are elected for terms of 2 years, with three (3) individuals elected annually.